apache/mynewt-site/docs/os/tutorials/nRF52.md

     * Dev Kit from Nordic - PCA 10040
     * Eval Kit from Rigado - BMD-300-EVAL-ES
 * Have Internet connectivity to fetch remote Mynewt components.
+* Have a computer to build a Mynewt application and connect to the board over USB.
 * Have a Micro-USB cable to connect the board and the computer.
-* Have computer to build a Mynewt application and connect to your board over USB.
 * Install the Newt tool and toolchains (See [Basic Setup](/os/get_started/get_started.md)).
 * Create a project space (directory structure) and populated it with the core code repository (apache-mynewt-core) or know how to as explained in [Creating Your First Project](/os/get_started/project_create).
 * Read the Mynewt OS [Concepts](/os/get_started/vocabulary.md) section.

+This tutorial uses the Nordic NRF52DK board.
 <br>

 ### Create a Project